Wednesday, 13 November 2024

 ASTERACEAE

 In the grasslands the group could be seen far apart, each person lost in their own world of flowers and each looking closely at what was flowering in front of them.
-Scabiosa oblongifolia was abundant and one certainly didn't want to be that flower if one came back as it was a delicacy for insects which could be seen head down and bottoms up.
+Cephalaria oblongifolia was abundant and one certainly didn't want to be that flower if one came back as it was a delicacy for insects which could be seen head down and bottoms up.

 The group spread far and wide looking at all the flowers in the grassland.

-Scabiosa oblongifolia
+Cephalaria oblongifolia

 DIPSACACEAE